maxime-filippini/maximefilippini.me/posts/a-journey-to-the-stars.md

 The pipe operator essentially works by using the value on the left as the **first argument** in the function on the right.
-The Gleam syntax is great because it allows us to specify the other arguments of that function.
+The Gleam syntax is great because it allows us to specify the other arguments of that function, as if the first argument was there, even though it is not.

 ## Uses for Gleam